 The menopause can prompt huge changes to the skin, making it appear dry, thin and saggy.
 In the UK, the average age for a woman to hit menopause is 51, although it can happen in your 40s or even earlier.

-Ultherapy, anti-ageing injectables and micro facelifts are appropriate for people in their 40s who are experiencing early signs of aging.
+Ultherapy, anti-ageing injectables and micro facelifts are appropriate for people in their 40s who are experiencing early signs of ageing.
 For patients in their 40s or 50s, a mini facelift may be a better option.
-The next step up from a micro facelift, a mini facelift is the ideal procedure for anyone in their 40s or 50s concerned about sagging skin and visible signs of aging in the lower face and neck.
+The next step up from a micro facelift, a mini facelift is the ideal procedure for anyone in their 40s or 50s concerned about sagging skin and visible signs of ageing in the lower face and neck.